Chicago's children caught in the crossfire: Alarming number of minors shot or killed in violence-plagued city

 The violence has gotten so bad that state Rep. Melissa Conyears-Ervin says she doesn’t allow her two-year-old daughter to ride her bike outdoors.

 The majority of Chicago shootings take place in the city’s south and west sides - areas not only marked by deteriorating neighborhoods but that also lack quick, efficient emergency care.
-Shooting victims are often shuttled to larger hospitals but some, like Cormer Children’s Hospital, have adapted their trauma centers to accommodate Chicago’s combat-zone like conditions.
+Shooting victims are often shuttled to larger hospitals but some, like Comer Children’s Hospital, have adapted their trauma centers to accommodate Chicago’s combat-zone like conditions.

 After a particularly bloody weekend in early August, Mt.
 Sinai’s emergency room was shut down for several hours after an overload of bodies were brought in.
 At least 75 people were shot – 12 killed –including four juveniles, ages 17, 14, 13 and 11.
 The same hospital went into lockdown in May after a riot broke out in its lobby.